OldKokoroz/Ransom/README.md

 ## Details

-It is set to start at C: folder
+It is set to start at C: folder [ /Users or / on a Mac ]

 It will go through everything in the system